Biriyaani: Production

 The film was shot at places close to Varkala, Thiruvananthapuram and also at some places in Tamil Nadu.

-Kani Kusruti remembers having doubts about certain scenes in the film that feature nudity.
-"When Sajin approached me for the role, I felt that it was a bit too much.
-I knew the 'male gaze' would be there.
-You can't change male directors mind, sometimes you can't even change female directors mind.
-I considered it for some time, then Sajin came back to me, saying that he had written that role with me in mind.
-None of my previous roles had a proper beginning, middle and end like this one did, so I decided to look at it as an opportunity," she says.
+Kani Kusruti said that Sajin approached her saying that he had written the role with her in mind.

 Release

+The film had its world premiere at 20th Asiatica Film Festival in Rome on 3 October 2019.

 The Central Board of Film Certification approved of the film with few cuts of close shots of the circumcision scene and that of the goat slaughter.
 Also the nudity was asked to be blurred.
 The film was rated ‘adults only’ by the Censor Board.
-Biriyaani was released in theatres across Kerala after few weeks of its screening in International Film Festival of Kerala.
-Around 12 theatres backed out from screening it.
+The film was released theatrically in India on 26 March 2021, however several theatres refuse to screen the film.

-Baradwaj Rangan of Film Companion South wrote "The film is about the travails of being an oppressed caste/class Muslim woman, and also about generally being Muslim in Kerala."
+Baradwaj Rangan of Film Companion South wrote, "The film is about the travails of being an oppressed caste/class Muslim woman, and also about generally being Muslim in Kerala."